OMG It’s August!! How did that happen? You know what THAT means? At least for ME and countless of other school SLPs – that means…

 Whether those three words make you cringe or make you tingly with excitement, it’s coming and there’s nothing you can do to stop it!

 Guess what?
 I went back to school last Thursday (for staff planning) and TODAY was my very first day with students.
-In my world, school year 2015-16 has officially begun!
+In my world, the new school year has officially begun!

 Don’t hate me but……for me it is PURE EXCITEMENT.